GoogleCloudPlatform/spanner-migration-tool/docs/troubleshoot/minimal.md

 It can happen that in retryDLQ mode, there are still permanent errors.
 To identify that all the retryable errors have been processed and only permanent errors remain for reprocessing - one can look at the ‘Successful events' count - it would remain constant after every retry iteration.
 Each retry iteration, the ‘elementsReconsumedFromDeadLetterQueue' would increment.

+{: .note }

+Dataflow metrics are approximate.In the event that there is Dataflow worker restart, the same set of events might be reprocessed and the counters may reflect excess/lower values.In such scenarios, it is possible that counters like *Successful events* might have values greater than the number of records written to Spanner.Similarly, it is possible that the *Retryable errors* is negative since the same retry record got successfully processed by different workers.

 ### Re-run commands

 #### To rerun regular flow